 Windsor County’s town of Chester is best known for its Stone Village and Chester Village Historic Districts, both of which are listed in the National Register of Historic Places.
 Stone Village got its name for the predominance of granite houses, and the Chester Village features a typically New England Federal and colonial aesthetic.
-A popular tourist destination for its Americana character, Chester is home to the Chester Fall Festival in September, charming inns, antique shops, galleries and great restaurants.
+A popular tourist destination for its character, Chester is home to the Chester Fall Festival in September, charming inns, antique shops, galleries and great restaurants.
 Additionally, Chester offers opportunities for cyclists, boaters and snow skiers, lying in close proximity to Okemo, Mount Snow and Killington.
 For a quintessential Vermont experience, Chester provides a quiet and relaxing atmosphere.

-The town of Dorset lies amidst the hills of Bennington County in southern Vermont.
+The town of Dorset lies amid the hills of Bennington County in southern Vermont.
 Chartered in 1761, Dorset was the site of Cephas Kent’s famous tavern, which hosted meetings that eventually led to Vermont’s statehood.
 Dorset is also the location of America’s oldest marble quarry, which provided stone for the town’s sidewalks and the marble church next to the village green, as well as the main branch of the New York Public Library.
 A quiet and charming community in the highest valley between New York City and Montreal in Canada, Dorset has been a summer destination since the early 20th century, when artists and wealthy city-dwellers discovered the peaceful allure of the countryside.
 Take a swim in the quarry, partake in the Dorset Theatre Festival and explore the historical scenery for a relaxing and restorative mini-vacation.

 Discover Grafton’s scenic beauty and historic buildings for a glimpse into America’s early colonial days.
 In the 1800s, Grafton was a popular stagecoach stop for those travelling to Albany, New York through the Green Mountains.
 As a result, the area acquired a market for hospitality, and maintains the Grafton Inn (formerly known as the Old Tavern), which dates back to 1801 and remains one of the oldest operating hotels in the United States.
 This picturesque village lies in the mountains of southern Vermont, and the residents have restored many of its original buildings to preserve its authentic New England atmosphere.
 Visitors can enjoy snow-covered hills and cross-country skiing, or wander the town’s array of shops and galleries.